collective/collective.collage.contentleadimage/README.txt

 #.
 In the *Compose* page for the Collage, locate the *Layout* link for the
    content you just added.
 Click this.
 #.
 Select *Summary (lead images)* and your new layout will appear.
 #.
+Optional select *Single (lead images)* if you want just the selected
+   element to appear.
+#.
 Assign lead images to content to have them appear in this layout.

 Todo